beans

 This espresso blend is made out of medium roasted beans from Ethiopia and Colombia.

-While I’m not usually a fan of the term “bro,” in the case of Coffee Bros, it actually fits since it’s a roastery run by two brothers.
+While I’m not usually a fan of the term “bro,” in the case of Coffee Bros, it fits since it’s a roastery run by two brothers.

 I recently had the opportunity to try their Signature Blend, and I must say, I was thoroughly impressed.